hajjb/new/README.md

 git this is my new email
 git to know people more
 git give me power to save you
-hello to me what to do me
+hello to me what to do me right?